Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 KSHC-KansasCOM students are expected to prioritize communication in the following ways:

-• Use KSHC-KansasCOM email account for all KHSC-KansasCOM-related correspondence.
-Use of personal email accounts in lieu of KHSC-KansasCOM email is not permitted.
+• Use KSHC-KansasCOM email account for all KHSU-KansasCOM-related correspondence.
+Use of personal email accounts in lieu of KHSU-KansasCOM email is not permitted.

 • Check email daily, routinely read, and respond.